-As Chief Executive, Andy Hui has responsibility for RGA Singapore, and reports to the Managing Director of RGAI.
-A local Associate Director for Finance has responsibility for the RGA Singapore finance function including regulatory reporting.
-The local Head of Compliance has responsibility over the corporate and regulatory compliance for the branch and is also the appointed Data Protection Officer for the branch.
+The Chief Executive has responsibility for RGA Singapore and has a dotted line report to the Managing Director of RGAI next to his regional line report.

+The local Associate Director for Finance has responsibility for the RGA Singapore finance function including regulatory reporting.
+The local Associate Director for Compliance has responsibility over the corporate and regulatory compliance for the branch and is also the appointed Data Protection Officer for the branch.
 The Appointed Actuary function is outsourced to Willis Towers Watson, Singapore.

 RGA Singapore is supported by RGAI and use services from other RGA Group companies.
-These relationships are governed by services agreements under the responsibility of Andy Hui.
+These relationships are governed by services agreements under the responsibility of the Chief Executive.
 These arrangements comply with the MAS's Guidelines on Outsourcing.